OpenRailAssociation/technical-committee/project-handbook/technical-infrastructure.md

 There are a number of mailing lists we've set up on our mailing lists instance [lists.openrailassociation.org](https://lists.openrailassociation.org).
 As some of them shall be reachable by outside people, we've set up some forwards from the openrailassociation.org domain to certain lists.openrailassociation.org lists.
 One example is `technical-committee@openrailassociation.org` which forwards to `technical-committee@lists.openrailassociation.org`.

 When setting up new lists, make sure to have a look at the list configuration of lists which have the same or a similar use-case.
-The default settings are often not sufficient to make all email reach all people, especially regarding the top-level domain aliases and anti-spam measurements.
+The default settings are often not sufficient to make all emails reach all people, especially regarding the top-level domain aliases and anti-spam measures.

+The configuration of lists and owners is done manually inside the web interface.

 ## Passwords

 For the several services we are using, some require dedicated accounts and passwords, while others are ties to existing user accounts, e.g. GitHub.

-If we have to share passwords, we are using an hosted password vault.
+If we have to share passwords, we are using an hosted password vault, currently based on Vaultwarden/Bitwarden.
 The Technical Infrastructure Manager manages this vault and provides access to other people, like their assistants, on a need-to-know basis.
-A sub-part of this vault may also be used by other teams if they require such a services.
+A sub-part of this vault may also be used by other teams if they require such a service.
 However, we generally prefer using pre-existing, personalised accounts.

 ## Website